L4rpius/RayPong/README.md

 Two-player mode — Player 1 controls with W/S keys, Player 2 with Arrow Up/Down
 Ball physics — realistic bouncing off walls and paddles with random direction on reset Score system — tracks goals for both players
-Goals (gates) — visible red gates on each side of the screen Settings menu (ESC):
+Goals — visible red gates on each side of the screen Settings menu (ESC):
 Volume slider
 Fullscreen toggle